 MSF staff are employees with a salary and benefits.
 See more information on the terms of employment.

-MSF favours at least 2 years of active commitment during which time international staff complete 2 to 4 assignments.
+MSF encourages the completion of multiple assignments.
 There are many possibilities for professional growth within the organization, into the medical, non-medical and coordination streams.
 For more information on learning and development as well as career opportunities with MSF, see our FAQ.

 Final Thoughts